softwareByAndi/vulkan_rote_memory_test/README.md

 ## PLAN
 1. break the renderer into steps of ~50 - 100 lines of code
 2.  start each session with a blank file
 	a. re-code the previous steps from scratch until you reach the current step
-3. start memorizing the current step *- this will likely span 2 sessions - one to learn & implement the material, and another session to simplify and memorize it.*
+4. start memorizing the current step *- this will likely span 2 sessions - one to learn & implement the material, and another session to simplify and memorize it.*
 	a. go through the vulkan tutorial for the current step and implement the step in this session's implementation
 	b. once the code is working, clean and simplify the code so that the sections related to the current step are easily identified
 	c. write & re-write the current step until it can be done by heart
-4. repeat steps 2 & 3 until each step has been completed and a full vulkan renderer can be written from scratch
+5. repeat steps 2 & 3 until each step has been completed and a full vulkan renderer can be written from scratch
 	- the expected progress is one step every 3 sessions
-		- one session learn & implement new step
+		- one session to learn & implement new step
-		- one session clean and memorize step
+		- one session to clean, simplify, and memorize the step
 		- one session to re-write code from scratch including new step (will probably take 3 tries)

 *each session is expected to span ~1 hours*
 ```